Rusty (band): History

+During this time period Jim Moore played bass on the demos and one song for Art Bergmann's album What Fresh Hell is This?
+The album was also produced by Chris Wardman, it won the Juno album Award for the Alternative album of the year for 1996; Rusty's Fluke was also up for the award in the category.

 In 1996, the band contributed a cover of "Let's Break Robert Out of Jail" to the compilation album A Tribute to Hard Core Logo.
 Also in 1996 the song "Punk" was included on soundtrack to Chris Farley's movie Black Sheep.
+The band also performed at 'Snow Job' that year, an annual TV special and outdoor concert series, broadcast by MuchMusic.

-The band's follow-up album, Sophomoric, was released in February 1997, including the singles "Empty Cell" and "Oh No Joe".
+The band's follow-up album, Sophomoric, was released in February 1997.
+The album featured the single "Empty Cell", which was a hit in Canada.
+The song's music video won a MuchMusic Video Award for "Best Concept Video".
 Perkins left the band that year and was replaced by former Bootsauce drummer John Lalley.
 Perkins left the group due to creative differences and released an electronic album independently with Andrew Massey under the name "Blu Pernu".
 This year the band also contributed a cover of "Scratches And Needles" by The Nils to the compilation album "Scratches & Needles - A Tribute to the Nils" from Magwheel Records.

-In 1998, Rusty released their third full-length album, Out of Their Heads.
+In 1998, Rusty released their third full-length album, Out of Their Heads, which according to Jim Moore was written day by day in the studio and was done in three days.
 In May 1999, it was revealed that the band had broken up.
 The band played their farewell show on November 25, 2000 at The Opera House in Toronto.

-Reunion, new album
+Reunion, Dogs of Canada

 In 2011, Rusty reunited for the 2011 NXNE festival.
-The band continued to perform occasional shows in the following years.
+The lineup consisted of MacNeil, McCullough, Lalley and Jim Moore.
+The band has continued to perform occasional shows in the following years with John Sutton taking over on bass.
+Jim Moore moved to England in 2005 and played bass during Rusty's 2011 reunion show.
+He has since returned to playing drums (his first instrument) with several bands in England.

 In December 2017, the band launched a crowdfunding for a new album through PledgeMusic.

+Producer Chris Wardman posted Rusty's unreleased cover of Donovan's "Season of the Witch" on his SoundCloud page in 2012.

 The band released the new album, titled Dogs of Canada, on June 23, 2018.